schlegelp/fastcore-rs/py/docs/Trees/index.md

 # Operations on Tree Graphs

-Neurons can be represented as centerline skeletons which themselves are rooted trees or "directed acyclic graphs" (DAG) where each node has *at most* a single parent (root nodes will have no parents).
+Neurons can be represented as centerline skeletons which themselves are rooted trees, a special case of "directed acyclic graphs" (DAG) where each node has *at most* a single parent (root nodes will have no parents).

 ![Representing a neuron as directed acyclic graph.](../_static/skeletons.png)